dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 ![_config.yml]({{ site.baseurl }}/images/ModuleTools/Plaster/vscode.png)

-Alright at this point we should have our new project setup and are ready to start writing code.
+Alright at this point we should have our new project setup and are ready to start writing some PowerShell.
-Next up, we'll be focusing on the module layout for functions and Pester tests.
+Next up, we'll be focusing on the module layout for the functions and Pester tests.

-What are you guys including in your Plaster templates?